numist/Diffing-Explorations/Documents/Performance Analysis.md

 n=(0,10000):  |Δ|:10000/10000 (+0.0%)  ==:0/0  ⌛︎:0.02/0.74 (2.4%)
 ```

-Of note: these measurements were taken *without* any improvements to `CollectionDifference.init()`, which is where this profile spent 85% of its time.
+Of note: these measurements were taken *without* any improvements to `CollectionDifference.init()`, where `club` spent 85% of its time.

 ### `[0...n]+[n...n×2]` ` → `[n...n×2]+[0...n]`

 This is a worst-case test for any Myers-derived algorithm, producing ¼ the maximum number of edit paths despite a result that is 50% matches.
-It's even worse for club, since every iteration includes seven unproductive element comparisons (for Myers' one) as element and n-gram membership testing fail to uncover obvious edits.
+It's even worse for `club`, since every iteration includes seven unproductive element comparisons (for Myers' one) as element and n-gram membership testing fail to uncover obvious edits.

 To defend against this, `club`'s work queue supports a capacity limit (currently tuned to 25) that linearizes performance against this class of worst-case workload.
 This can be seen in the metrics as an order of magnitude improvement in both comparisons and runtime once a break-even point between the two algorithms is passed.